ArtemisSoftware/Bee-Race/README.md

 ## 📌 Overview

-Bee Race is a Kotlin-based Android app built using Jetpack Compose.
-It fetches real-time race updates from an API, displays the position of bees in a race, and handles CAPTCHA challenges when required.
+Bee Race fetches real-time race updates from an API, displays the position of bees in a race, and handles CAPTCHA challenges when required.

 ## 🛠️ Tech Stack